alexdarbyshire/alexdarbyshire.com/content/posts/scaling-github-actions-kubernetes-arc-deployment/index.md

 #### Securing Public Repos
 Adding runners to public repos presents an attack vector.

-A bad actor may fork a public repo, add a workflow definition containing a merge request trigger, then submit a pull request to the original repo resulting in the rouge workflow being executed on a runner of original repo.
+A bad actor may fork a public repo, add a workflow definition containing a merge request trigger, then submit a pull request to the original repo resulting in the rogue workflow being executed on a runner of the original repo.

+To mitigate this we:
-To mitigate this, we set the repo to require approval for workflows from outside collaborators.
+##### Set the repo to require approval for workflows from outside collaborators

-Click `Settings` in the GitHub repo
+Click `Settings` in the GitHub repo.
 ![Click settings in GitHub repo](1-github-repo-click-settings.png)

-Click `Actions` then `General`
+Click `Actions` then `General`.
 ![Click Actions General in GitHub repo](2-github-repo-settings-click-actions-general.png)

-Select `Require approval for all outsidde collaborators` and save
+Select `Require approval for all outsidde collaborators` and save.
 ![Click Require approval for all outside collaborators](3-github-repo-settings-set-workflow-approval-required-from-outside-collaborators.png)

 #### Setting up a GitHub Token
 Create a personal access token (classic), see GitHub's [Manage your Personal Access Token documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic).

-Add `repo` permissions for a repository based runner
+Add `repo` permissions for a repository based runner.
 ![Give Personal Access Token Repo Permissions](4-github-personal-access-token-repo-permissions.png)

 Or if for an organisation, add `admin:org` permissions.